When should I book?

 For domestic cruises (cruises that do not visit a foreign port), a valid passport or government issued photo identification is required (Queensland ‘Adult Proof of Age Card’ will be accepted, however the older version of Queensland ‘Card 18+’ will not be accepted).
-For Australian domestic cruises, a current Medicare card can be used for passengers under 18 years of age.
-For New Zealand domestic cruises, an original or certified copy of the child’s birth certificate or a school pass with photo will be accepted for passengers under 18 years of age.
-Passengers who do not possess the required ID at check-in will be denied boarding.
+For Australian domestic cruises, a current Medicare card can be used for guests under 18 years of age.
+For New Zealand domestic cruises, an original or certified copy of the child’s birth certificate or a school pass with photo will be accepted for guests under 18 years of age.
+Guests who do not possess the required ID at check-in will be denied boarding.

 Where can I find more information about passports, visas and vaccinations?

 For citizens of other countries, please contact your relevant national authority.

 Please contact your Travel Agent, relevant consulate or embassy or an online visa service for more information.